 The Good News:

 Every student benefits from the type of reading instruction that helps students with dyslexia learn to read.
 When schools implement a reading curriculum to meet the needs of students with dyslexia, every student receives more effective instruction.
-Decades of research have identified what students with dyslexia need: explicit, systematic, and sequential instruction.
+Decades of research have identified what students with dyslexia need: systematic, and sequential structured literacy.
 When schools provide instruction and intervention that match current research findings, they’ll be supporting the instructional needs of all students, including those with dyslexia.

 Dyslexia isn’t a responsibility of schools and districts